 Schedule appointments via his online calendar.

-Max Weiss is an assistant professor specializing in the social, cultural, and intellectual history of the modern Middle East.
+Max Weiss is an associate professor specializing in the social, cultural, and intellectual history of the modern Middle East.
 His research interests include transformations of law and society, religious culture, history of ideas, and the translation of contemporary Arabic literature into English.
 He is jointly appointed in the Department of Near Eastern Studies.

 His first book, In the Shadow of Sectarianism: Law, Shiʿism and the Making of Modern Lebanon (Harvard University Press, 2010), is a study of the Lebanese Shiʿi milieu during the period of French Mandate rule based primarily on Islamic court records from Beirut and South Lebanon and French colonial archival material.
 He co-edited with Michael Laffan, Facing Fear: The History an Emotion in Global Perspective (Princeton University Press, 2012).
 In addition, he has published several translations from the Arabic, including the following: Hassouna Mosbahi, A Tunisian Tale (American University in Cairo Press, 2011), Samar Yazbek, A Woman in the Crossfire: Diaries of the Syrian Revolution (London: Haus, 2012) and Nihad Sirees, The Silence and the Roar (London: Pushkin Press, 2013).